harrislab-brown/IMpack/data/readme.md

 ## Frequency response data

 The raw data files from the frequency response testing are larger than 100 MB so cannot be uploaded here.
-A persistent link to these files in the Brown Digital Repository will be added shortly.
+They are instead available in the [Brown Digital Repository](https://doi.org/10.26300/8bvm-y233).

 ## Water entry data